contao/docs/docs/manual/guides/form-save.en.md

 ### The Leads extension

 The extension automatically stores the data for each form in the database tables »tl_lead« and »tl_lead_data«.
-Existing entries can also be viewed in the Contao backend.
+Existing entries can also be viewed in the backend.

 Our previous [formlayout](#formlayout) remains unchanged.
 After installing the [extension Leads](https://extensions.contao.org/?q=Leads&pages=1&p=terminal42%2Fcontao-leads) you have to activate